xboxhacker/OpenFeeder/README.md

 ﻿# OpenFeeder
-OpenSource feeder for DIY and OpenPNP community!
+OpenSource mechanical feeder design for DIY and OpenPNP community!

 **Simple laser cut acrylic body, with 99% off the shelf hardware.**